bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. Why you would use a srcset attribute in an image tag?
-Explain the process the browser used when evaluating the content of this attribute.
+<h3>Q. Why you would use a srcset attribute in an image tag?
+Explain the process the browser
+used when evaluating the content of this attribute.</h3>

 The `srcset` attribute allows to define a list of different image resources along with size information so that browser can pick the most appropriate image based on the actual device\'s